jka6502/stratum/README.md

 The browser is not the ideal environment for the CommonJS require style, so there are some potential pitfalls in this implementation:

-- **Requiring a module that has not been loaded throws an exception.**
+- **Requiring a module that is not yet loaded throws an exception.**

 This is *the fundamental trickery* that makes the require function possible in the browser, but it has implications.